postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 ## Introducing members programmatically

 The principal limitation of declarative introductions is that the name, type and signature of the introduced member must be known upfront.
-They cannot depend on the target aspect.
+They cannot depend on the aspect target.
 The programmatic approach allows your aspect to completely customize the declaration based on the target code.

-There are three steps to introduce a member programmatically:
+There are two steps to introduce a member programmatically:

 ### Step 1.
 Implement the template